myungdal-wang/myungdal-wang.github.io/_pages/about.md

 # 📝 Pre-PhD Working Papers

-1. **A Tale of Blue Sky** Submitted.
-Solo-Authored.
+1. **A Tale of Blue Sky** Solo-Authored.
+Submitted.

-2. **How Does Capital Market Respond to Justice?** Submitted.
-Solo-Authored.
+2. **How Does Capital Market Respond to Justice?** Solo-Authored.
+Submitted.

 3. **The Environmental Impacts of Stimulus Policy** with Yu Luo, Ming-ang Zhang & Hui Zhou.
+Submitted.

 4. **Conservatism** Solo-Authored.